Contents

 Again, Layer-2 solutions can increase the transaction throughput.
 Particularly, sidechains and state channels can offload operations for the main blockchain, improving processing time and lowering costs.

 These links are fragile.
-Should the website or domain become unavailable (due to server outage or data loss), the NFT owner may lose the ability to verify ownership of the digital item.
+Should the website or domain become unavailable (due to server outage or data loss), the NFT owner may lose the ability to verify the digital ownership of the digital item.

 To address these risks, developers store larger files on decentralized storage networks like Filecoin.
 It’s also possible to use the Interplanetary File System (IPFS) hypermedia protocol to store files using content-addressing.
 IPFS uses cryptographic hashes based on the content instead of location-based links.
 Even if the file’s location changes, the hash remains immutable, meaning NFT owners retain their assets.

-Overcoming most of the challenges requires first-hand experience and technical skills.
-Fortunately, that’s something we’re pretty good at.
+Overcoming most of the challenges of NFT marketplace development requires first-hand experience and technical skills.
+Fortunately, that's something we're pretty good at.

-A trustworthy partner is critical for the success of your NFT marketplace.
-By working with ElifTech, you can take advantage of our expertise and experience to build a secure, scalable, and user-friendly marketplace that can compete with the industry’s best.
+A trustworthy partner is critical for the success of NFT marketplace development solutions too.
+By working with ElifTech, you can take advantage of our expertise and experience to build an NFT marketplace that can compete with leading NFT marketplaces.

 • Bespoke NFT marketplace development.
 We cover all stages of the software development life cycle.
 Our team emphasizes research to determine the optimal stack, architecture choices, and features for your platform.